epfl-lara/stainless/core/src/sphinx/installation.rst

 **Install sbt**

-Follow the instructions at http://www.scala-sbt.org/ to install ``sbt`` 1.3.0.
+Follow the instructions at http://www.scala-sbt.org/ to install ``sbt`` 1.5.6 (or somewhat later version).

 **Check out sources**